Is Distilled Water A Hypotonic Solution

 Osmosis is a type of diffusion, which is a process by which molecules move from an area of higher concentration to an area of lower concentration.
 It is the movement of water molecules from a region of higher concentration, such as in a solution with more dissolved solutes, to an area of lower concentration, such as in a solution with fewer dissolved solutes.
 Osmosis is vital for many biological processes such as the regulation of water balance in cells and organs.
 It can also be used to separate mixtures or purify substances.
 Osmosis can be observed when two solutions with different concentrations are separated by a semi-permeable membrane.
 Water will move from the side with higher solute concentration to the side with lower solute concentration until both sides are equal.
 The process can be reversed if an osmotic pressure is applied to the system.

-See also Is Vapor Distilled Water Healthy
+See also How Do You Get Distilled Water

 Osmosis can also occur passively when two solutions are placed in direct contact and no outside force is applied to them.
 This type of osmosis is called passive osmosis and it results in water moving from the side with higher water potential (lower solute concentration) to the